GSFSGroup/Zinc.DeveloperCenter/docs/App/adr-0001-github-api.md

-# ADR-0001: GitHub API
+# ADR-0001: Devloper Center GitHub API

 Date: 2022-06-13

 ## Overview

 During consideration of which GitHub API to use for Developer Center, we outlined the requirements needed of our selected API.
-We also compared the pros and cons of both APIs.
+We also compared the pros and cons of both existing GitHub APIs.

 ### Requirements
 * Fast query times for repo and file access.
 * Scaleability as the number of RedLine repos and ADRs grows.

 ## Status
-Proposed.
+Accepted.

 ## Context
 Two options for GitHub APIs currently exist: REST and GraphQL.